Beaches, Points and Reefs

 For many surfers, myself included, New Zealand offers nothing less than a surfing paradise.
 First factor in more than 17,000 km of coastline ranging from long sweeping beaches to tiny, tucked-away coves; then add in a location which places it perfectly to receive quality long distance swell from every direction.
 The result is a whole which plants it well and truly on the world surfing map.

 Surfing in Auckland encompasses all the things which make New Zealand a great surfing destination while adding a few of its own.
-The whole of the Auckland area lies on an isthmus with east and west coasts never far from each other – in fact just 2 km wide at the narrowest point.
+The whole of the Auckland area lies on an isthmus with east and west coasts never far from each other and in fact just 2 km wide at the narrowest point.
 This means that if the surf is not happening on one coast it is possible to scoot across and check the other, allowing for a wide variety of wind, tide and swell direction maximisations.
 The West Coast:

 Typically speaking the west coast delivers highly consistent surf, at spots such as Muriwai, Maori Bay and Piha, but you really need to know what you're doing here.
 Beach breaks may be in the main but don't let that lull you into thinking that means mellow.
 These beaches are full of rips - treacherous to the uninitiated - while surf tends to be of the hollow and heavy variety.
 The currents, and at times super-challenging conditions, catch people out on a regular basis creating plenty of dramatic material for the surf life-saving themed TV documentary 'Piha Rescue' filmed at west coast Piha.

-However, much as the above may suggest otherwise, this doesn't mean you can't learn to surf here – quite the opposite.
+However, much as the above may suggest otherwise, this doesn't mean you can't learn to surf here, in fact quite the opposite.
 Both Piha and Muriwai have surf schools which operate directly from the beach, offering lessons and coaching not just for complete beginners but also for intermediate and advanced surfers.
 Tide, wind and swell direction all dictate surf conditions and the surf instructors connected to these schools are able to lead their pupils to the most non-intimidating spots for optimal fun learn-to-surf experiences.There's plenty to do on the west coast once the surf energy has been exhausted or if it goes flat.
 A walk to Muriwai's southern end offers visitors great views of the cliff and off-shore rock-stack nesting gannet colony.
 There are bush and beach walks aplenty and also horse riding facilities, as well as a small choice of cafes and restaurants.

 Piha's popularity and close proximity to the city has given rise to several places to eat and drink, a surf shop and a general store and even a shuttle service from city to beach which operates twice daily.
 A network of walking trails meander off into the Waitakere Ranges Regional Park and for those who still haven't had their fill of adrenalin fixes there are such things as canyoning on offer.